 A graduate of Tajik National University, who wished to remain anonymous for fear of state reprisals, told Forum 18 on 3 October that "as soon as employers saw me in a hijab when I came for interview, they would reject me".

 Officials of the Labour, Migration and Employment Ministry repeatedly on 4 October refused to discuss the issue with Forum 18.
-"According to the official dress code of the Ministry it is not possible to employ such women," Narzullo Mirzoaliyev, Head of the Personnel Department of the Health Ministry, told Forum 18 on 4 October.
+"According to the official dress code of the Ministry it is not possible to employ such women," Narzullo Mirzoaliyev, Head of the Personnel Department of the Health and Social Protection Ministry, told Forum 18 on 4 October.
 Asked why the dress code does not allow this, he refused to answer.

 Beards and hijabs roadblock

-On 28 September police put up a roadblock on the outskirts of Dushanbe on the road from Vahdat, west of Dushanbe, to stop cars carrying men with beards and women with hijabs.
+On 28 September police put up a roadblock on the outskirts of Dushanbe on the road from Vahdat, east of Dushanbe, to stop cars carrying men with beards and women with hijabs.
 A video of the roadblock seen by Forum 18 shows police officers forcing men with beards into a barber's shop to have their beards shaved off, and women being forced to take off hijab and wear a shawl showing their necks.

 Dushanbe police chief Sharif Nazarzoda claimed on 3 October that he could only talk to Forum 18 if he was given permission by the Interior Ministry.